 If you are a student for this class, please log in to Canvas for course information.
 Please email me if you have any questions.

-Serena Loftus' recently published research paper examines how the use of causal language — commonly expressed through words such as “because” or “thus” — in employee performance reviews impacts the employee’s subsequent performance.
+In a recently published research paper, Professor Loftus examines how the use of causal language — commonly expressed through words such as “because” or “thus” — in employee performance reviews impacts the employee’s subsequent performance.